-Based solely upon a review of Reports on Forms 3, 4 and 5 and any amendments thereto furnished to the Company pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, and written representations from the executive officers and directors that no other Reports were required, the Company believes that all of such Reports were filed on a timely basis by executive officers and directors during 1998.
+Based solely upon a review of Reports on Forms 3, 4 and 5 and any amendments thereto furnished to the Company pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, and written representations from the executive officers and directors that no other Reports were required, the Company believes that all of such Reports were filed on a timely basis by executive officers and directors during 1998, except that Mr. Parker filed a single initial ownership report on Form 3 late, and Mr. Sovey filed a single Form 4 late in connection with one open market purchase of common stock.